Jean-ctrl-02/linux_training/clone_repo.md

 ### Cloning Repo to PC

-Go to your **terminal/cmd line**
+1. Go to your **terminal/cmd line**

-type in your file pathway to save your repo in in your PC
+2. Type in your file pathway to save your repo in in your PC
 - *cd Documents/Projects/*

-Clone the repo by inserting the repo URL
+3. Clone the repo by inserting the repo URL
  - *git clone https://.......*